Bears-R-Us/arkouda/training/CHAPEL_TUTORIAL.md

 120
 ```
 Yay!
 That's more like it!
-Every task multiplies its shadow variable of `fact` by `i`, so a `* reduce` of
+Every task multiplies its shadow variable of `fact` by all the values of `i` it owns,
+so a `* reduce` of
 all the shadow variables gives the product of all `i`.
-This reduction is then written
+This reduction is then combined
 into `fact` from the outer scope.

 Awesome, we've successfully used a `forall` loop to calculate factorial in parallel!